sbosshardt/attachments-pdf-generator/README.md

 ## How It Works

+The process is organized into modular components for better maintainability:

-1. `generate_toc_coverpage.py`:
+1. Excel Processing:
-   - Reads attachment data from the Excel file
+   - `src/excel/excel_reader.py` reads attachment data from the Excel file and normalizes values

-   - Generates HTML with table of contents (with page numbers) and cover pages
+2. Table of Contents & Cover Pages Generation:
+   - `src/pdf/toc_generator.py` handles the generation of HTML content
-   - Converts HTML to PDF using WeasyPrint
+   - Converts the HTML to PDF using WeasyPrint
-   - Adds the title page to create the final weasyoutput.pdf
+   - Adds internal links and processes the title page if present

-2. `merge_pdfs.py`:
-   - Reads attachment data from the Excel file
+3. PDF Merging:
-   - Processes the weasyoutput.pdf page by page
+   - `src/pdf/pdf_merger.py` takes the generated TOC/cover page PDF
-   - When it encounters a cover page, inserts the corresponding attachment PDF right after it
+   - Scans for cover pages and inserts the corresponding attachment PDFs
+   - Updates page numbers, internal links, and bookmarks

+4. Main Entry Points:
+   - `src/generate_toc.py` - Handles the TOC generation process
-   - Fixes internal links to ensure they work in the final PDF
+   - `src/merge_pdfs.py` - Manages the PDF merging process
-   - Adds PDF bookmarks/outline for navigation
-   - Creates final merged PDF

-3. `generate_and_merge.sh`:
+5. Orchestration:
-   - Runs both scripts in sequence with error handling
+   - `generate_and_merge.sh` activates the virtual environment and runs both scripts in sequence

 ## Author
 Created by Samuel Bosshardt with assistance from Cursor/Claude/ChatGPT.